zmitchell/tinkering.xyz/content/fmo-optimization-story.md

 +++

 {% details(summary="Click here for tl;dr and spoilers") %}
 I wanted to make a physics simulation 100x faster.
 I got it 4x faster exercising my best NumPy skills, and 50x faster after rewriting in Rust with a couple of other optimizations.
-I'd probably get to 100x if I had more than 2 cores.
+After getting a machine with more (and faster) cores this jumped to 250x.
 {% end %}

 As part of my research I've been modeling absorption spectra from first principles i.e. computing how much light a protein absorbs at a given wavelength based on the locations and charges of all the atoms in the protein.
 Luckily, the vast majority of this work is done by collaborators running simulations on supercomputers.
 That process goes like this: